Call Mon-Sun:

 Risks of Prozac

-In addition to questions about its value as an antidepressant, Prozac also presents some significant risks.
+prozac fluoxetine increased serotonin levelsIn addition to questions about its value as an antidepressant, Prozac also presents some significant risks.
 First, common negative side effects include nausea, increased anxiety, trouble sleeping, and fatigue.
-While less rare, some patients also report significant changes to their mood, uncontrollable muscle spasms, tremors, and a decreased libido.
+Some patients also report significant side effects like agitation, akathisia, rage, hostility, and other extreme changes to their mood.
+Also reported are uncontrollable muscle spasms, tremors, decreased libido, and sexual dysfunction even after withdrawal from the drug.
 One of the most serious possible side effects is increased thoughts of suicide.

-Prozac, Zoloft, and Luvox
+Prozac, Zoloft, and Luvox, Other SSRIs

-medication meant to treat common mental health issues like anxiety and depression, the three are used so interchangeably it might make a person wonder, what is Luvox (fluvoxamine)?
+SSRIs do your due diligenceOften, the names of Prozac, Zoloft, Luvox, and other drugs are easily confused, as they are all classified as SSRI antidepressants.
+In fact, in everyday conversations surrounding medication meant to treat common mental health issues like anxiety and depression, these three are used so interchangeably it might make a person wonder, what is Luvox (fluvoxamine)?
 Is Luvox the same as Prozac?
-Is there a difference between Prozac and Zoloft?
+Is there a difference between Prozac and Zoloft, or other SSRIs?

 The Truth About Prozac